kudobuilder/kudo.dev/content/blog/blog-2019-12-06-mesos-to-kudo.md

 Follow the [Readme.md](https://github.com/kudobuilder/kudo/blob/master/README.md) and guides to get started.

-Features are add to KUDO using a KEP process, however that is the [KUDO Enhancement Process](https://github.com/kudobuilder/kudo/blob/e8a524ccd87c5cd086477f19ddf4a7de97add9e2/keps/0001-kep-process.md).
-Think Kubernetes Enhancement Process simplified.
+Features are proposed and eventually added to KUDO using the [KUDO Enhancement Process](https://github.com/kudobuilder/kudo/blob/e8a524ccd87c5cd086477f19ddf4a7de97add9e2/keps/0001-kep-process.md) (KEP).
+This is a simplified variant of the Kubernetes Enhancement Process.

 Design Work: